 I must say that I had to really concentrate to do the rolled hems and did have to use my unpicker a couple of times.
 The fabric feeds through a scroll and it wasn't always easy to keep the fabric in the scroll, particularly on the curved edges.
 The other thing that happened, as you can see in the photo below, was catching extra fabric in the hem.
 This little mistake and a few others, are staying, but there were two instances where so much extra fabric was caught up, that I just had to unpick it and start the whole hem all over again.
 All in all, I was very happy with my rolled hems and I'm sure the little recipient won't notice any imperfections.
 I do like the finished effect, as there is no way I could do a 4mm hem without a rolled hem presser foot.

-I used the Fancy Ruffled Diaper Cover by Tie Dye Diva and would happily recommend this PDF pattern to anyone sewing a nappy cover for a girl.
-(No, I haven't been paid or sponsored.)
+I used the Fancy Ruffled Diaper Cover (affiliate link) by Tie Dye Diva and would happily recommend this PDF pattern to anyone sewing a nappy cover for a girl.
 Assembling the pattern was very easy, thanks to the very clear directions.
 As well as the normal 1" square for verifying the scaling, there were test asterisks to measure the length of the pattern, in case of differences in printing margins.
 Probably because I'm using a laser printer, I had to adjust piecing the pages together and so the test asterisks were very helpful.
 Without them, the nappy cover would have been too long.
 I was impressed with the attention to detail!

 Because I was learning how to sew rolled hems, it took me quite a while to sew, but next time I'll be faster.
 The pattern gives instructions for sewing a regular hem, but assumes you already know how to sew a rolled hem if you choose this option.
 Aligning the rolled hem foot with the measurements given in the pattern didn't work with the presser foot I used and I ended up cutting off the excess fabric before I sewed the rolled hem.
 Perhaps the instructions given would work with a rolled hem on an overlocker (serger).